-(15) "Producer" means a person required to be licensed under the laws of this state to sell, solicit or negotiate insurance, including annuities, or, where no such person is involved, and insurer;
+(15) "Producer" means a person or entity required to be licensed under the laws of this state to sell, solicit or negotiate insurance, including annuities.
+For purposes of this regulation, "producer" includes an insurer where no producer is involved.

-[(10)] (16) "Recommendation" means advice provided by [an insurance] a producer [or an insurer where no producer is involved,] to an individual consumer that [results] is intended to result or does result in a purchase, an exchange or a replacement of an annuity in accordance with that advice[.] excluding any general communication to the public, generalized customer services assistance and administrative support, general educational information and tools, prospectuses, and other product and sales material;
+[(10)] (16) "Recommendation" means advice provided by [an insurance] a producer [or an insurer where no producer is involved,] to an individual consumer that [results] was intended to result or does result in a purchase, an exchange or a replacement of an annuity in accordance with that advice.
+Recommendation does not include general communication to the public, generalized customer services assistance or administrative support, general educational information and tools, prospectuses, or other product and sales material.

-[(11)] (17) "Replacement" means a transaction in which a new annuity [policy or contract] is to be purchased, and it is known or should be known to the proposing producer, or to the proposing insurer [if there is no] whether or not a producer is involved, that by reason of the transaction, an existing annuity or other insurance policy [or contract] has been or is to be:

-(A) Lapsed, forfeited, surrendered or partially surrendered, assigned to the replacing insurer or otherwise terminated;
+[(11)] (17) "Replacement" means a transaction in which a new annuity [policy or contract] is to be purchased, and it is known or should be known to the proposing producer, or to the proposing insurer [if there is no] whether or not a producer is involved, that by reason of the transaction, an existing annuity or other insurance policy [or contract] has been or is to be any of the following: (A) Lapsed, forfeited, surrendered or partially surrendered, assigned to the replacing insurer or otherwise terminated;